The Gulf & Basco History

 In 1997, leadership passed to a third generation, with Stuart Feldman becoming the President and CEO of the company which has become so prominent within the Houston home-building industry.
 His business philosophy of: “Innovative products, dedicated leadership, loyal employees and a company-wide commitment to customer service have proven to be the keys to our success in the past, and we are confident that those same principles will lead us to continued success in the future.”

 In January 2002, Gulf & Basco acquired Mas Tech Surfaces, the leading countertop fabricator in Texas.
 The addition of Corian, Silestone, Vetrazzo, granite and other countertops to our product line gives Gulf & Basco the complete kitchen package… appliances, cabinets and tops.

 In July of 2012, Gulf & Basco was acquired by Kodiak Building Partners, one of the nation’s fastest growing building materials companies.
-Led by Paul Hylbert, one of the founders of ProBuild, the Kodiak team has extensive experience in operating and growing businesses in the building products market.
+Led by Steve Swinney, a founding member of Kodiak, the Kodiak team has extensive experience in operating and growing businesses in the building products market.
 They have multiple contacts with customers, suppliers and professionals throughout the housing and construction industries.